 When used with another drug called lazertinib; life-threatening side effects (due to blood clots in the veins) may occur.
 Your doctor will give you additional medication to help prevent blood clots during the course of your treatment and will monitor you for potential symptoms.

 Skin problems.
-To reduce the risk of skin problems, keep out of the sun, wear protective clothing, apply sunscreen, and use moisturisers regularly on your skin and nails while taking this medicine.
-You will need to continue doing this for 2 months after you stop treatment.
-Your doctor may recommend that you start a medicine(s) to prevent skin problems, may treat you with a medicine(s), or send you to see a skin specialist (dermatologist) if you get skin reactions during treatment.
+To reduce the risk and severity of skin problems, wear protective clothing, apply broad-spectrum UVA/UVB sunscreen, and use moisturisers (ceramide-based or other formulations that provide long-lasting skin hydration and without drying components are preferred) regularly on your face and whole body (except scalp), while taking this medicine.
+You will need to keep out of the sun and continue doing this for 2 months after you stop treatment.
+Your doctor may recommend that you start an antibiotic(s) and an antiseptic to wash your hands and feet to reduce the risk and severity of skin problems, and may treat you with a medicine(s), or send you to see a skin specialist (dermatologist) if you get skin reactions during treatment.

 Eye problems.
 If you have vision problems or eye pain contact your doctor or nurse straight away.
 If you use contact lenses and have any new eye symptoms, stop using contact lenses and tell your doctor straight away.